lanl/Seer/README.md

 * Turn them on (if disabled) using: sudo sh -c 'echo 1 >/proc/sys/kernel/perf_event_paranoid'

+# Citing Seer
+Pascal Grosset, Jesus Pulido, James Ahrens, "Personalized In Situ Steering for Analysis and Visualization",  In Proceedings of the Workshop on In Situ Infrastructures for Enabling Extreme-Scale Analysis and Visualization (ISAV '20).
+Association for Computing Machinery, New York, NY, USA.
+DOI:https://doi.org/10.1145/3426462.3426463

+The Seer paper is available at: https://permalink.lanl.gov/object/tr?what=info:lanl-repo/lareport/LA-UR-20-27966

 # Copyright

 © (or copyright) 2019.
 Triad National Security, LLC.
 All rights reserved.